NHAS/reverse_ssh/README.md

 Will auto complete the entry for you and on enter will connect you to your reverse shell.

+## Limitations

+Currently doesnt work on windows due to PTY issues.
+If someone wants, I can always add in a simple shell that just executes & returns stdin/stdout.
+But not currently needed for my use cases.

 ## Todo

 - ~~Make the selection UI a bit better~~